JellyRollJunior/chiikawa-news-network/README.md

     -   slideshow images
     -   landscape orientation mobile (message please use portrait / block use in landscape)
         -   when keyboard pops up, does everything go to shit? (probably...)
+        -   deploy first then fix this bug tbh...
+Hard to emulate this on our side
     -   client: check what breaks when using long username
     -   refactor hooks for DRY